godotengine/godot-docs/classes/class_checkbutton.rst

 **Inherits:** :ref:`Button<class_Button>` **<** :ref:`BaseButton<class_BaseButton>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

 Checkable button.
+See also :ref:`CheckBox<class_CheckBox>`.

 Description
 -----------

 CheckButton is a toggle button displayed as a check field.
+It's similar to :ref:`CheckBox<class_CheckBox>` in functionality, but it has a different apperance.
+To follow established UX patterns, it's recommended to use CheckButton when toggling it has an **immediate** effect on something.
+For instance, it should be used if toggling it enables/disables a setting without requiring the user to press a confirmation button.

 Properties
 ----------